Aya-Nabil11/Aya-Nabil11/README.md

 - **Education**: Teaching Python, Java, Data Structures, and Operating Systems to university students
 - **Data Science**: Building expertise in NumPy, Pandas, and data analysis for humanitarian applications
 - **Social Impact**: Developing tech solutions that address real-world challenges in Gaza and beyond
-- **Academic Growth**: Preparing for MSc in Data Science/Advanced Computer Science in the UK
+- **Academic Growth**: Preparing for MSc in Data Science/Advanced Computer Science

 ---